ajv-validator/ajv-keywords/README.md

 These keywords apply only to strings.
 If the data is not a string, the validation succeeds.

 The value of keyword `formatMaximum` (`formatMinimum`) should be a string.
 This value is the maximum (minimum) allowed value for the data to be valid as determined by `format` keyword.
+If `format` is not present schema compilation will throw exception.

 When this keyword is added, it defines comparison rules for formats `"date"`, `"time"` and `"date-time"`.
 Custom formats also can have comparison rules.
 See [addFormat](https://github.com/epoberezkin/ajv#api-addformat) method.